 Afterward, you should check out some of the best restaurants in the country like Xochi or Lankford Grocery & Market if you want something more budget-friendly.

 Saint Arnold Brewing Company

 Visit Texas’ oldest craft brewery, appropriately named after the patron saint of brewing.

 Two Rice University graduates founded the brewery in 1994 and it has become a Houston staple.

-The brewery is open for tours seven days a week at its easy to reach downtown location just off I-10.
+The brewery is open for tours seven days a week at its easy-to-reach downtown location just off I-10.

-Go for a tour and stay for lunch or combine your brewery tour with this popular bike tour of downtown Houston.
+Go for a tour and stay for lunch or combine your brewery tour with this popular tour of downtown Houston.